docker/docs/datacenter/ucp/2.0/guides/installation/plan-production-install.md

 ---
+description: Learn about the Docker Universal Control Plane architecture, and the requirements to install it on production.
+keywords: docker, ucp, install, checklist
 title: Plan a production installation
-description: Learn about the Docker Universal Control Plane architecture, and the requirements to install it on production.
-keywords:
-- docker, ucp, install, checklist
 ---

 Docker Universal Control Plane can be installed on-premises, or